ipfs-cluster/ipfs-cluster-website/content/documentation/deployment/bootstrap.md

 +++
-title = "Start the Cluster"
-weight = 30
+title = "Bootstrapping the Cluster" weight = 30
 aliases = [
     "/documentation/starting"
 ]
 +++

-# Start the Cluster
+# Bootstrapping the Cluster

-If you are here it means that you have successfully installed `ipfs-cluster-service` (to run a cluster peer) and `ipfs-cluster-ctl` (to interact with it) in one or several machines (using the same `secret` in the configuration for all of them).
-Congrats!
-These machines need to be running an IPFS daemon (`ipfs daemon`) as well, which must be started before starting the Cluster peers.

-To start a single peer with the chosen consensus component, run:
+This section explains how to start a Cluster for the first time depending on the consensus choice (`crdt` or `raft`) made during initialization.

+The first start of the Cluster is the most critical step during the lifetime.
+We must ensure that peers are able to contact each other (connectivity) and discard common configuration errors (like using different value for `secret`).

+Starting a cluster peer is as easy as running:

 ```
-ipfs-cluster-service daemon --consensus <crdt/raft>
+ipfs-cluster-service daemon
 ```

 **BUT**, unlike the IPFS daemon, which by default connects to the public IPFS network and can discover other peers in it by first connecting to a well known list of available bootstrappers, a Cluster peer runs on a private network and does not have any public peer to bootstrap to.

+<div class="tipbox warning">Make sure the `ipfs` daemon is running before starting the Cluster.
+Although this is not an strict requirement, it avoids a few error messages.</div>

 Thus, when starting IPFS Cluster peers **for the first time**, it is important to provide information so that they can discover the other peers and join the Cluster.
 Once a peer has successfully started once, it can be subsequently re-started with the command above.
 During shutdown, each peer's `peerstore` file will be updated to remember known addresses for other peers.

-As we will see below, the **first start** has slightly different requirements depending on whether you will be running a [CRDT-based](/documentation/guides/consensus#crdt) or a [Raft-based](/documentation/guides/consensus#raft) Cluster.
+As we will see below, the **first start** has slightly different requirements depending on whether you will be running a [crdt-based](/documentation/guides/consensus#crdt) or a [raft-based](/documentation/guides/consensus#raft) Cluster.
 You can read more about the differences between the two in the [CRDT vs Raft](/documentation/guides/consensus#crdt-vs-raft-comparison) table.

 <div class="tipbox warning">All peers in a Cluster must run in the same mode, either CRDT or Raft.</div>

-## Starting a cluster with `--consensus crdt`
+## Bootstrapping the Cluster in CRDT mode

 This is the easiest option to start a cluster because the only requirement a crdt-based peer has to become part of a Cluster is to contact at least one other peer.
 This can be achieved in several ways:

 * Pre-filling the `peerstore` file with addresses for other peers ([as we saw in the previous section](/documentation/getting-started/setup/#the-peerstore-file)).
 * Running with the `--bootstrap <peer-multiaddress1,peer-multiaddress2>` flag.
 Note that using this flag will automatically *trust* the given peers.
 For more information about trust, read the [CRDT section](/documentation/guides/consensus#crdt).
 * In local networks with mDNS discovery support, peers will autodiscover each other and no additional measures are necessary.

-<div class="tipbox warning">By default, crdt peers trust no other peers, and will ignore any pins submitted by other peers.
-Thus, you will need to set the <code>trusted_peers</code> configuration option appropriately in your peers. <a href="/documentation/guides/security#the-trusted-peers-in-crdt-mode">More information here</a>.</div>

 _Example 1._ Starting the *first* peer in a CRDT-based Cluster: